 Every Local Plan must be informed and accompanied by a Sustainability Appraisal.
-This allows the potential environmental, economic and social impacts of the proposals to be considered and taken into account.
-The Sustainability Appraisal has a key role in the plan making process and will help to demonstrate that the Local Plan has taken account of sustainability objectives and considered alternative strategies and options.
+This allows the potential environmental, economic and social impacts of the proposals to be evaluated and reasonable alternatives considered.
+Supplementary Planning Documents and Neighbourhood Plans do not need to undertake a Sustainability Appraisal.

 The Local Plan may also require a Habitats Regulation Assessment, as set out in the Conservation of Habitats and Species Regulations 2010 (as amended) if it is considered to have likely significant effects on European habitats or species located in the vicinity (including outside the Planning Authority's area).